ptognini/nix-config/README.md

 If you are using this and you are not me:

 * "I don't like X".
 This was highly customized to fit my current workflow.
-If you plan to use, I suggest you fork the code.
+If you plan to use it, I suggest you fork the code.
 * I'm not an expert in NixOS, so yeah, the files could use some clean up and I will get ther one day.
 * The point of NixOS is to make the system reproducible, so I tend to keep as much configuration under control of nix as possible.
 I recognize this can be annoying as every change require a system rebuild.